MSroczynski3/Mock-Service/README.md

 ## 📋 Prerequisites

 - **Java 24** or higher
+- **Docker Desktop** - Required for running tests (uses Testcontainers for MongoDB)
 - **MongoDB** (optional for basic testing - can be configured later)
 - **Git** for version control

+### Docker Setup
+The project uses Testcontainers for integration testing, which requires Docker to be running:

+1. **Install Docker Desktop** for your operating system
+2. **Start Docker Desktop** and ensure it's running
+3. **Verify Docker is running**: `docker info` should not show connection errors

+⚠️ **Important**: Tests will fail if Docker is not running, as they use MongoDB containers for testing.

 ## 🏃‍♂️ Quick Start